looker-open-source/actions/docs/action_api.md

 ### Action User State

 The action hub API is designed to keep each action independent from previous actions.
-For certain actions though (OAuth enabled actions being an example) - state may be required per user.
-If there is state for a user and action - then Looker will send the state as part of a `form` or `execute` request.
+For certain actions, however - especially OAuth enabled actions - state may be required per user.
+If there is state for a user and action then Looker will send the state as part of a `form` or `execute` request.
 If there is no state then the field is unused.
-If you wish to set state it can be accomplished using the `state` field on an `execute` or `form` response.
-Refresh time may also be specified in seconds (a refresh on state will make a state request), although the Looker server currently will only look for new refresh states once every 10 minutes.
-This can be used to keep authentication credentials up to date or to simply keep some state up to date on the Looker server for the user and action.
+If you wish to set state that can be accomplished by providing a `state` property in an `execute` or `form` response.
+A refresh time may also be specified in seconds, which causes Looker to re-query the `form` endpoint for that user after the refresh time has elapsed (with a current maximum of once every 10 minutes).
+This can be used to keep authentication credentials up-to-date or to simply store some state for the user & action combo within the Looker server.

 Here is the definition of the `state` field:
 ```ts
 class ActionState {